phelisia/pitch/README.md

 As a user of the web application you will be able to:

 View pitches based on categories

 Sign up and log in
-Receive welcome mail

 Add a pitch based on category

 Comment on a pitch and view other comments

-Edit user profile: View all your posted pitches; Update bio and profile image Getting started
+## Development server
 Prerequisites
-python3.6
+python3
 virtual environment
 pip
-Clone the repository and cd to Pitch
+Clone

 Running the App
-Create a virtual environment $ python3.6 -m venv --without-pip virtual
+Create a virtual environment $ python3 -m venv --without-pip virtual

-Activate the virtual environment using $ source virtual/bin/activate
+Activate the virtual environment using $ source venv/bin/activate

 Download pip in our environment using $ curl https://bootstrap.pypa.io/get-pip.py | python

-Install all the dependencies from the requirements.txt file by running python3.6 pip install -r requirements.txt
+Install all the dependencies from the requirements.txt file by running python3 pip install -r requirements.txt

 Add a secret_key, mail_username and mail_password to your environment.
 In a folder named instance, file named config.py